Looker Studio dashboard consultant

 Decision context

-Data is scattered across marketing, ecommerce, CRM, sales, or operations tools, and the team cannot see which metric supports which decision.
+Data is scattered across marketing, ecommerce, CRM, sales, or operations tools, and the team cannot see which source should be trusted for each decision.

 Why Arif fits